csswizardry/nudge/README.md

 Nudge is an opinionated, ITCSS-compatible library that detects misuse of certain CSS selectors, and gives developers a subtle nudge to fix them.
-Mistakes and incorrect usage gets highlighted in the UI.
+Mistakes and incorrect usage get highlighted in the UI.

 ![Screenshot showing a simple example of Nudge at work](./screenshot-001.png)